 If you wait until a healthcare crisis occurs to first start thinking about plans, you’ll have to guess what their wishes are — all in the middle of a crisis.
 “That uncertainty is a huge burden for adult children,” she says.
 “Having this discussion early can be the greatest gift a parent gives an adult child.”

-What to keep in mind before initiating the conversation
+What to keep in mind before talking to aging parents about future care

 For starters, it’s crucial to remember that this won’t be a one-time discussion.
 “It’s a process, and if you are shut down the first time, don’t be discouraged,” says Waichler.
 “It may take multiple attempts.”